 Depending on who caused or contributed to your injuries, you may be able to seek compensation through both workers’ compensation and work injury lawsuits.
 When severe injuries occur, third-party injury claims can often result in settlements that far exceed workers’ compensation benefits.

 For example, in Oregon, workers’ compensation covers your medical bills, two-thirds of your weekly wage, disability, and re-employment help if necessary.
-With a construction accident claim, you may be able to recover economic and non-economic damages such as:
+With a construction accident claim against a third party, you may be able to recover economic and non-economic damages such as:

 Get a Free Consultation From a Hillsboro Construction Accident Lawyer

 Construction has well-known risks, but that doesn’t negate your rights.
-If you have been seriously injured and left with both medical bills and income loss, you can recover compensation that will promote your financial security and maximum recovery.
+If you have been seriously injured and left with both medical bills and income loss, you can recover compensation.
 Our Hillsboro construction accident lawyers are available to help you or a loved one who has been injured in a construction site accident.
-Call Harris Velázquez Gibbens, PC, at 503-610-4398 or contact us online to schedule a free consultation.
+Call Harris Velázquez Gibbens, PC, at 503-610-4398 or contact our law office online to schedule a free consultation.